US-led intervention in Iraq (2014–2021)

-On 15 June 2014, U.S. President Barack Obama ordered United States forces to be dispatched in response to the Northern Iraq offensive (June 2014) of the Islamic State of Iraq and the Levant (ISIL) as part of Operation Inherent Resolve.
+On 15 June 2014 U.S. President Barack Obama ordered United States forces to be dispatched in response to the Northern Iraq offensive (June 2014) of the Islamic State (ISIL), as part of Operation Inherent Resolve.
 At the invitation of the Iraqi government, American troops went to assess Iraqi forces and the threat posed by ISIL.

 In early August 2014, ISIL began its Northern Iraq offensive.
 On 5 August, the United States started supplying the Kurdish Peshmerga forces with weapons.
 On 8 August, the United States began airstrikes against ISIL positions in Iraq.
 Nine other countries also launched airstrikes against ISIL, more or less in concert with Kurdish and Iraqi government ground troops.
 By December 2017, ISIL had no remaining territory in Iraq, following the 2017 Western Iraq campaign.

-In addition to direct military intervention, the American-led coalition provided extensive support to the Iraqi Security Forces via training, intelligence, and personnel.
+In addition to direct military intervention, the American-led coalition provided extensive support to the Iraqi Security Forces (ISF) via training, intelligence, and personnel.
 The total cost of coalition support to the ISF, excluding direct military operations, was officially announced at ~$3.5 billion by March 2019.
 189,000 Iraqi soldiers and police officers received training from coalition forces.